sditullio/MillenniumFalcon/README.md

-- The Backend will be serving request at the following URL: http://localhost:8080/c3po/intercept (Accept empire.json, that is JSON object containing empire intereception as described in specification Readme)
+- The Backend will be serving request at the following URL: http://localhost:8080/c3po/intercept (Accept empire.json, that is a JSON object containing the empire intereceptions, as described in the specification Readme)

-- To lunch the GUI, visit: http://localhost:8080
+- To launch the GUI, visit: http://localhost:8080

 ---
 TODO: